-In the narrower sense, the problem of education in

-Mexico is a problem of illiteracy.
-The 1921 census gives the total population of Mexico as 14,334,780.
+In the narrower sense, the problem of education in Mexico is a problem of illiteracy.
+The 1921 census gives the total population of Mexico as 14,334,730.
 Of this number, 6,879,348 or 65.27% of the population above 10 years of age cannot read or write.
 In several states the percentage of illiteracy of the population above 10 years of age rises as high as 80%, and even in the Federal District the percentage is 24.09%.
-To put the matter the other way around, out of a total population of 10,538,621 above 10 years of age, only 3,564,767, or a little over one third, are known to be able to read and write.
+To put the matter the other way round, out of a total population of 10,538,621 above 10 years of age, only 3,564,767, or a little over one-third, are known to be able to read and write.

-It would be difficult to imagine from the point of view of our modern standards in such matters, a worse state of affairs than these statistics disclose.
+Undoubtedly, when the figures of the 1930 census are available they will show some decrease in the percentage of illiteracy.
+Taking the figures as they stand, however, it would be difficult to imagine from the point of view of our modern standards in such matters, a worse state of affairs than these statistics disclose.
 But even figures, such as these, cannot give a true understanding of the real educational problem with which the Mexican government is faced.
-As a matter of fact, in any predominantly agricultural country the inability of a large per cent of the population to read and write might no be so important as it appears at first blush.
+As a matter of fact, in any predominantly agricultural country the inability of a large per cent of the population to read and write might not be so important as it appears at first blush.
 The chief reason why the high percentage of illiteracy in Mexico at the present time is a matter of serious moment is that this percentage happens to be not only an index of the ability of the people to read and write, but, what is vastly more significant, an index of the standard of living of an overwhelming majority of the population.